-All Merck KGaA, Darmstadt, Germany, press releases are distributed by e-mail at the same time they become available on the EMD Group Website.
-In case you are a resident of the USA or Canada, please go to www.emdgroup.com/subscribe to register for your online subscription of this service.
-You may later change your selection or discontinue this service.
+All Merck KGaA, Darmstadt, Germany, press releases are distributed by e-mail at the same time they become available on the EMD Group website.
+In case you are a resident of the USA or Canada, please go to www.emdgroup.com/subscribe to register online, change your selection or discontinue this service.